 Music fans can tune into typical Dutch festivals like; PinkPop, LowLands, Dekmantel, Awakenings, Zwarte Cross, Solar Weekend, Mysteryland, Into the Woods, Pleinvrees, Voltt, etc. Didn’t get a ticket?
 Then we’d recommend to check out the Dutch site TicketSwap.
 It’s truly the best and safest way to buy tickets for parties in the Netherlands.
 The site itself makes sure that all tickets are legit and therefor it guarantees the purchase.

 And pleasure-seekers?
 Amsterdam has it all!
-From the sex workers in the Red Light District windows to “coffeeshops” that offer cannabis and more than 1.500 cafes with cold (Dutch) drinks 🙂
+From escorts or the sex workers in the Red Light District windows to “coffeeshops” that offer cannabis and more than 1.500 cafes with cold (Dutch) drinks 🙂

 The best period to visit Amsterdam is usually between April and September.
 In general, July and August are the hottest months in the Netherlands.
 The average temperature in July and August in Amsterdam is 21 degrees Celsius but during these months the temperature often reaches 26 degrees Celsius (or higher).
 And when it’s hot like this, you wanna know where to find the oases.
 So, here we go!